pixelthing/craigmorey-2021/README.md

 #### Post markdown extensions

-The following extensions have been added to markdown for convenience:
+The following extensions have been added to markdown (via [markdown-it-container](https://www.npmjs.com/package/markdown-it-container)) for convenience:

 ```md
 :::aside